Schadrack10/GO_AWS_CRUD/README.md

 # GO_AWS_CRUD
+Hii im shakes! , if you wish you become a golang pro ,follow these steps ..Good luck!!

 Golang CRUD application intergrated with aws dynamo DB

 # First, make sure you have the aws-sdk-go package installed: